Erica Shaffer

 Shaffer has been in more than 200 commercials and has also been the host of the web series Personal Injury Network.

-Shaffer is a voice over artist for animation and has an array of "characters" to her credit including the lead heroines and villains in Pioneer LDC's Nazca, I My Me!
+Shaffer is a voice over artist for animation and has voiced many characters, including the lead heroines and villains in Pioneer LDC's Nazca, I My Me!
 Strawberry Eggs, Paranoia Agent and Amazing Nurse Nanako.
 She has also done voiceovers for radio commercials as well as documentaries for The Learning Channel and The History Channel.

 Roles from Shaffer's theater career at the Laguna Playhouse include, "Ruth" from Harvey, starring Charles Durning.
 Other favorite roles in theater include "Portia" from The Merchant of Venice, "Myrhhine", from Lysistrata, "Joanne" from Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean and "Rose of Sharon" from The Grapes of Wrath.
 In San Diego Shaffer played "Hyacinth" in Scapan directed by William Ball.